smucclaw/eu-ai-act/act.md

 market;

 (10) 'making available on the market' means any supply of an AI system for distribution or use on the Union market in the course of a commercial activity, whether in return for payment or free of charge;

-(11) 'putting into service' means the supply of an AI system for first use directly to the user or for own use in the Union for its intended purpose;.
+(11) 'putting into service' means the supply of an AI system for first use directly to the user or for own use in the Union for its intended purpose;. derogation, field testing taking place under the conditions of Article 64a shall not be

-(12) 'intended purpose' means the use for which an AI system is intended by the provider, including the specific context and conditions of use, as specified in the information supplied by the provider in the instructions for use, promotional or sales materials and statements, as well as in the technical documentation;
+(12) 'intended purpose' means the use for which an AI system is intended by the provider, including the specific context and conditions of use, as specified in the information supplied by the provider in the instructions for use, promotional or sales materials and statements, as well as in the technical documentation; not be considered as having an intended purpose within the meaning of this

 (13) 'reasonably foreseeable misuse' means the use of an AI system in a way that is not in accordance with its intended purpose, but which may result from reasonably foreseeable human behaviour or interaction with other systems;

 (14) 'safety component of a product or system' means a component of a product or of a system which fulfils a safety function for that product or system or the failure or malfunctioning of which endangers the health and safety of persons or property;

-(15) 'instructions for use' means the information provided by the provider to inform the user of in particular an AI system's intended purpose and proper use ;
+(15) 'instructions for use' means the information provided by the provider to inform the user of in particular an AI system's intended purpose and proper use geographical, behavioural or functional setting within which the high-risk AI system is ;

 (16) 'recall of an AI system' means any measure aimed at achieving the return to the provider